MicrosoftDocs/azure-devops-docs/docs/pipelines/release/environments.md

 An **environment** is a _logical_ and _independent_ entity that represents where you want to deploy a release generated from a release pipeline.
-We'll examine these two characteristics in more detail to help you understand how to divide your release process into environments in your DevOps CI/CD processes.
+We'll examine these two characteristics in more detail to help you understand how to divide your release pipeline into environments in your DevOps CI/CD processes.

 First, an environment in a release pipeline is a **logical** entity.